AricYang/SegRep-Mask-Supervised-Learning-for-Segment-Representation/README.md

 ## `--data_path`:
 Specify the directory to your dataset, use wildcard to specify the subdirectories if they exist.
-Image format should also be specify, e.g.
+Use wildcard to specify all the file under the directory(subdirectories), format should also be specify, e.g.
 ```
 python segrep_training.py --data_path /data/work/image_dir/*/*.png
 ```

+## `--log_dir`: